Blog Post

 “Is there anything I can answer right away?”

-What to keep in mind: With Drift, you can lock your content so only specific individuals can see it.
+What to keep in mind: With Salesloft, you can lock your content so only specific individuals can see it.
 That way, your buyer can’t forward the pricing video or document to your competitors and use it as a bargaining chip.

 How to close a sale more quickly: 7 tips